 My first back to school craft for this year – Bunny Holder Amigurumi.
 They can be done by using some stash yarns and the free crochet pattern below.

 I started making amigurumi since I know how to crochet, some 30 years ago during my childhood years.
 I wasn’t even told the crochet I did has a name “amigurumi” which was meant for crochet stuffing toys.
 With the affluence of Japanese craft, the first non-stuff amigurumi I made was using this empty vitagen bottle.
-I remember I also made a bunny out of that, similar to this bunny but of course not so welly done.
+I remember I also made a bunny out of that, similar to this bunny but of course not so well did.
 Too bad I didn’t keep that precious first amigurumi piece to show you.
 Well, it is not a nice good looking one to show off, but it was my first piece which deserved a place in my craft museum.
-What do you think a 10 year-old school kid can produce on her very first crochet toy?
+What do you think a 10-year-old school kid can produce on her very first crochet toy?

 I hope you like this bunny holder amigurumi.
 It doesn’t need to be for putting pencil, it can be used as a utensil holder for toddler’s utensil, or as a vase for flowers, or just anything you can think of.